EMPLOYMENT OFF-CAMPUS: OPTIONAL PRACTICAL TRAINING

 Maintaining eligibility for most types of F-1 employment means that a student must obtain a position related to his/her major and limit his or her work to: 1) no more than 20 hours per week while school is in session, or 2) full-time work during school vacation periods.

-Students should not assume that they are eligible to work without first contacting the associate dean of students for multicultural affairs and accessibility services and completing Form I-765, an application for an Employment Authorization Document (E.A.D.) with ICE.
-The E.A.D. can take up to four months to procure.
+Students should not assume that they are eligible to work without first contacting the associate dean of students for multicultural affairs and accessibility services and completing Form I-765, an application for an Employment Authorization Document (E.A.D.) with USCIS.
+The E.A.D. can take up to four months to receive.
 All F-1 students must familiarize themselves with the employment regulations and application procedures by consulting with the associate dean of students for multicultural affairs and accessibility services.

 To learn more about OPT and the specifics of filing I-765 application form, visit http://www.uscis.gov/portal/site/uscis (go to "Forms" then scroll down to form I-765)